kubernetes/website/docs/concepts/workloads/pods/podpreset.md

 {% capture body %}
 ## Understanding Pod Presets

-A "Pod Preset" is an API resource for injecting additional runtime requirements into a Pod at creation time.
+A `Pod Preset` is an API resource for injecting additional runtime requirements into a Pod at creation time.
 You use [label selectors](/docs/concepts/overview/working-with-objects/labels/#label-selectors) to specify the Pods to which a given Pod Preset applies.